HackModsOrg/bepis-fw-2040/README.md

 Run `cmake` to build the firmware:

-    mkdir build
+    mkdir -p build
     cd build
     cmake -DPICO_BOARD=beepy ..
     make

-In the `build` directory, you will find the files `i2c_puppet.uf2` and `app/firmware.hex`.
-The primary firmware file is `i2c_puppet.uf2`, that can be [flashed directly over USB](#flashing-firmware-directly). `app/firmware.hex` is an Intel HEX encoded firmware file that can be applied on-device after converting line format to Unix and prepending a firmware header:
+In the `build` directory, you will find the files `beepy.uf2`/`blepis_v1.uf2`/`blepis_v2.uf2` and `app/firmware.hex`.
+The primary firmware file is th UF2 file, that can be [flashed directly over USB](#flashing-firmware-directly). `app/firmware.hex` is an Intel HEX encoded firmware file that can be applied on-device after converting line format to Unix and prepending a firmware header:

     cp app/firmware.hex beepy.hex
     dos2unix beepy.hex